Bless This House (film): Plot

-In contemporary suburbia, somewhere in southern England, middle-aged home-owner Sid Abbot (Sid James) just wants to lie on his settee and snooze.
+In contemporary suburbia, somewhere in southern England, middle-aged home-owner Sid Abbott just wants to lie on his settee and snooze.
 He is initially frustrated by his wife, work-shy son, and fashion-conscious daughter.

 Their next door neighbour, Mr Hobbs, puts his house up for sale.
-The rude and arrogant Ronald Baines (Terry Scott) and his family move in next door and things worsen.
+The rude and arrogant Ronald Baines and his family move in next door and things worsen.

 Sid works as a rep and is trying to sell to the Fizzo Drinks company when his daughter Sally arrives with a group of environmentalists to protest the use of non-disposable containers.
 Meanwhile Kate, Ronald's daughter, starts working next to Mike, Sid's son, and a romance begins to blossom.
 He drives her home in his psychedelic Morris Minor.

-Sid buys a garden shed and sits drinking there with his friend Trevor (Peter Butterworth).
+Sid buys a garden shed and sits drinking there with his friend Trevor.
 They find a book about distilling and decide to create an illegal still in the shed.
 Sid tells his wife it is for making wine.
 In fact they are distilling home made rhubarb wine to create brandy.
 As Ronald is a customs and excise officer this does not bode well.

 Mike and Kate get engaged and the wedding day arrives.
 On the wedding day a fire starts in the shed.
 Ronald and Sid put the fire out and miss the wedding.
 A fire engine gives them a lift to the church in time for the photos.

 Despite Mike getting married at the end of the film, he is still single when the tv series returned.